Why Is My Garage Door Opener Not Working?

 Most Popular Garage Door Styles

 Because most garage doors cover nearly a quarter of your home’s exterior, the first thing to consider when you’re shopping for a new door is the style you’re looking for.
-The right garage door will compliment your home’s architecture and improve its curb appeal.
+The right garage door will complement your home’s architecture and improve its curb appeal.
 According to the National Association of Realtors, if you replace your garage door before you sell your home, you’ll recoup upwards of 87 percent of your costs when you sell.

 So how do you decide which is the best garage door option for your home?

 These doors are called “traditional” because this design has been the go-to garage door for a long time.
 It’s probably the door you picture when someone says the words “garage door.”

 Identified by a series of rectangular raised panels, these overhead doors can be customized by changing the size or direction of the panels, as well as adding windows or other embellishments.
 These doors are a great choice to pair with a ranch style home or a two-story home that was built with a clean, but traditional, architectural style.
 They’re available in a variety of materials, which makes them a convenient and cost-effective option for any budget.